vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

   particular about getting back to a regular sleep cycle sooner, I would have shortened gaps, skipped exercise, or deferred the work item with continuity benefits.

+* 2025-01-29 to 2025-01-30: 1:58 AM to 9:46 AM.
+The bottleneck was
+  delays in having my first meal, which were again due to running into some work stuff that needed continuous time early in my day.
+I finished my first meal at 5:19 PM.
+However, I shortened the inter-meal gap and started my second meal at 8:46 PM, which allowed me to still go to sleep earlier than the previous day.
+I ended up waking with the alarm (set for 9:45 AM) due to a work meeting at 10:30 AM.